freeCodeCamp/chapter/CONTRIBUTING.md

 Make sure `IS_DOCKER=TRUE` is set in the `.env` file in your copy's root directory.

-Run Docker Compose using `docker-compose up` and wait (this could take many minutes) for the logs show:
+Run Docker Compose (`docker-compose up` on Linux) and wait for the successful output of as shown in the following example.

+This could take minutes for each line to appear.

 > db_1      | ...
 LOG:  database system is ready to accept connections
+>
-> ...
+>
 > client_1  | ready - started server on http://localhost:3000
+>
-> ...
+>
 > app_1     | Listening on http://localhost:5000/graphql

+Once Docker is successfully running:
-The server will automatically restart anytime you save a `.ts` or `.js` file within the `server/` directory.
+* The server will automatically restart anytime you save a `.ts` or `.js` file within the `server/` directory.

-You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`
+* You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`

-**(Note for Existing Contributors)**
-If you (or someone else via a commit) updates `Dockerfile` or the contents of its build directory, run `docker-compose build` to get the new image.
+* If you, or someone else via a commit, updates `Dockerfile` or the contents of its build directory, run `docker-compose build` to get the new image.
 Then, run `docker-compose up` to start the container's services.

 ## Manual Mode

-With this method you will manually managing the client-server, Postgres database, and API server.
+With this method you will manually manage the client-server, Postgres database, and API server.

 This is a much lighter development footprint than Docker, but you need to run your own local Postgres DB.